How to Make Soy Candles

 Thanks to all that candle-burning, my collection was looking pretty haggard

-But then (probably thanks to Pinterest), I discovered that making soy candles is really easy.
+But then (probably thanks to Pinterest), I discovered that making soy candles is super easy.

 About a month ago, I had friends over and we experimented with making soy candles in all sorts of sizes and “flavors” (using essential oils).

-Making these candles is particularly easy because soy wax is not nearly as sticky as the wax from paraffin candles.
+Making these candles is particularly easy because soy wax is not nearly as sticky as the paraffin used in most commercial candles.
 Soy wax washes right off of everything.
-If you google paraffin vs. soy wax, there are lots of people out there who will tell you that soy candles burn cleaner than paraffin, but to me, the biggest advantage is how easy these are to make at home.
+If you google paraffin vs. soy wax, there are lots of people out there who will tell you that soy candles burn cleaner than paraffin, but to me, the biggest advantage is how easy and clean these are to make at home.

-(Note: you can also buy fancy wicks with a metal piece for the bottom of the jar
+(Note: you can also buy fancy wicks with a metal piece for the bottom of the jar…not necessary, but makes them a bit easier to secure to the jar.)

 4 cups of soy wax flakes = 2 cups melted wax.

 When it’s all nice and melted, let it cool just a bit.
-Then add essential oils (about 4 drops per cup) to scent the wax.
+Then stir in essential oils (about 4 drops per cup of melted wax) to scent the wax.

 Twist the wick around a skewer or pencil and set it on top of the jar so the wick stays centered.

-When the wax is cool (about an hour), cut the wick down so about 1 inch of wick remains.
+When the wax is cool (about an hour), trim the wick so about 1 inch of wick remains.

 Pretty, aren’t they?